 Virginia Tech offers two connections profiles:

-For most people, b) - VT Traffic over SSL VPN is the recommended connection profile, since it provides access to all Virginia Tech resources and avoids latency for regular internet traffic.
+For most people, a) - VT Traffic over SSL VPN is the recommended connection profile, since it provides access to all Virginia Tech resources and avoids latency for regular internet traffic.

 You can read more about those profiles at What is the difference between two Ivanti Secure VPN Connection profiles?
 What profile do I use?